Megaf/FlightGearBuilder/README.md

 FlightGear.

 ## What Does It Do?
-FlightGearBuilder is a shell script that will download the source code for OSG, PLIB, SG and FG.
+FlightGearBuilder is a small collection of shell scripts that will download the source code for OSG, PLIB, SimGear and FlightGear.
-Then it will compile a nice and stable version of it.
+Then it will then compile a nice and stable version of them.

 ## How do I run it?